 It is also important to understand that due to the nature of how each business operates the physical concentration of data within repositories differs from customer to customer.
 The Enterprise Architect schema definition comes with a standard set of database indexes that have been designed to maximize performance based on what is expected to be held in a repository however these standard indexes may not completely suit your repository's data.
 In these rare cases a manual review of the database's performance is recommended by an experienced DBA to optimize Enterprise Architect's data retrieval performance.
 This should ensure that end users receive the best possible performance even when repositories contain millions of records.

-The Sparx Systems Cloud Service is a additional supporting product to Enterprise Architect, it provides a convenient mechanism for hosting models and gives easy access to people within your team, and optionally to external customers and consultants anywhere around the world without them needing to install additional drivers.
+The Sparx Systems Pro Cloud Server (previously called Cloud Services) is a additional supporting product to Enterprise Architect, it provides a convenient mechanism for hosting models and gives easy access to people within your team, and optionally to external customers and consultants anywhere around the world without them needing to install additional drivers.

 All editions of Enterprise Architect are capable of connecting to 'Cloud' based models, the only limitation is that the Professional edition is restricted to connecting to Firebird based cloud repositories.

 Some companies sell subscription based 'Services' in the Cloud that allow customers to have their infrastructure hosted and be available to anyone in the world.
-The Sparx Systems Cloud Service is not this type of product, so don't let the name confuse you.
+The Sparx Systems Pro Cloud Server is not this type of product, so don't let the name confuse you.

 For more information please refer to the following resources:

-Help Guide: The Enterprise Architect User Guide contains a comprehensive description of the Cloud Service
+Help Guide: The Enterprise Architect User Guide contains a comprehensive description of the Pro Cloud Server

-Live Demo: Connect to one of our 3 Cloud Services, evaluate its performance and how easy an end user can connect to them
+Live Demo: Connect to one of our 3 Pro Cloud Server, evaluate its performance and how easy an end user can connect to them

-Download the Cloud Service: Access the Registered User download page to obtain the Cloud Service installer
+Download the Pro Cloud Server: Access the Registered User download page to obtain the Pro Cloud Server installer

 The Sparx Systems' Wide Area Network (WAN) Optimizer is a server side process for enhancing performance when connecting to remote model repositories.
 This process reduces the amount of data transmitted and, in turn, the level of network traffic between the Enterprise Architect client and the remote repository.